StackVista/stackstate-docs/configure/topology/event-handlers.md

 **Event** properties return details of a received event and vary for the different event types.
 Note that the default parameter name is`event`, this can be modified if you choose.

-**HealthStateChangedEvent** - generated when an element's own health state changes.
 - `event.triggeredTimestamp` - returns the time  (epoch in ms) at which the state change occurred.
 - `event.causeId` - returns the UUID of the event that triggered the health state change.
 - `event.newState` - returns the current state of the element.
 For HealthStateChangedEvents and  ViewHealthStateChangedEvents.